-RSB International Consultancy involves a review of the curriculum structure, delivery and student experience using the criteria for accreditation as a template.
-Accreditation is not an immediate outcome of consultancy.
+RSB International Consultancy involves a review of the curriculum structure, delivery and student experience using the criteria for Accreditation as a template.
+Accreditation is not an immediate outcome of Consultancy.
 Instead, it is a point in time review which gives advice on how to develop the academic curriculum and set strategies for the ongoing enhancement of the student experience.
 We offer (depending on the package chosen) ongoing support over a fixed period, in the form of review and advice, as well as identifying aspects of good practice which can be built on.

-International Consultancy is provided to support bioscience departments when a full application for accreditation of programmes is premature or not possible for other reasons.
+International Consultancy is provided to support bioscience departments when a full application for Accreditation of programmes is premature or not possible for other reasons.
 We take into account the local context and environment.
-The focus of our consultancy programme is the student experience and educational attainment (i.e. the learning outcomes) within a course.
-The specific criteria used for consultancy will depend on the level of course in question so please refer to the most appropriate criteria for your programmes: degree accreditation, advanced accreditation and masters accreditation.
+The focus of our Consultancy programme is the student experience and educational attainment (i.e. the learning outcomes) within a course.
+The specific criteria used for Consultancy will depend on the level of course in question so please refer to the most appropriate criteria for your programmes (see table here).

 The Society accepts applications for International Accreditation if, from a brief review of the programme documentation, it appears that all the fundamental elements of the relevant criteria are present.
-Where universities teach programmes which do not currently meet our criteria, we offer the consultancy service.
-This may lead to an application for accreditation at a later date.
-The consultancy process often brings to light recommendations that are applicable to other programmes (e.g. audit of academic quality, teaching and learning and assessment)
+Where universities teach programmes which do not currently meet our criteria, we offer the Consultancy service.
+This may lead to an application for Accreditation at a later date.
+The Consultancy process often brings to light recommendations that are applicable to other programmes (e.g. audit of academic quality, teaching and learning and assessment)